fyrkov/refcards/AWS/APIGateway.md

 API type is selected upon creation:
 * HTTP API
 * WebSocket
-* REST API / REST API prvate
+* REST API / REST API private

 Endpoint types can be:
 * Edge-optimized.
 For global clients.
 Requests are routed through CloudFront edge locations => improved latency.
 The Gateway itself stays in one region.